farouk26/my-portfolio/README.md

 # To Clone and Set Up Locally

-Follow these steps to set up the project on your local machine:
+Follow these steps to set up the project on your local machine :

 1. **Fork & Clone the Repository:**